 - Mixed media publications where the main component is text-based

-- Journals, periodicals, serials, newspapers (however single issues or articles, if they are made publicly available separately, may qualify for ISBN)
+- Journals, periodicals, serials, and newspapers (however, single issues or articles, if they are made publicly available separately, may qualify for ISBN)

 - Advertising material

 - Software that is not educational or instructional

 That site can also show you where the hyphens should be placed in your ISBN number.

 B&N Press will check whether your book’s imprint (Independent Publishing Network) matches what’s on file with Nielsen.
 You will not be able to publish your book if there is a mismatch or if the ISBN is currently in use through wide distribution.
 If you are reprinting your book, the title, author name, and binding type must stay the same.
 A new edition requires a new ISBN.